bcgov/DevEx-Roadmap/_pages/index.md

 permalink: /
 title: Getting Started
 ---
-Use the contents of this GitHub repository as a template to create [BC Agile Guides](http://pages.18f.gov/guides/) and other BC Government-branded documentation available on [18F Pages](https://pages.18f.gov/).
-It's structured like an 18F Guides guide, and it walks you through the process of creating and publishing a guide based on the same theme.
+Use the contents of this GitHub repository as a template to create [BC Agile Guides](http://guides-template.pathfinder.gov.bc.ca/).
+It's structured like an [18F] (https://pages.18f.gov/) Guides guide, and it walks you through the process of creating and publishing a guide based on the same theme.